Raynes/gotmilk/README.markdown

 for getting a list of repos you can push to (--show-pushable): Optionally supply --results=<number>
 to limit the number of results.

-for showing detailed information about a repo (--show-repo-info): Same as for --show-collaborators.
+for showing detailed information about a repo (default): Same as for --show-collaborators.

 for showing all the repos a user has (--show-repos): Supply the username.
 Optionally supply --results=<number> to limit the number of results.